 You can do this by adding more whole and fiber-rich foods to your diet.
 Fiber-rich foods perform an essential role as prebiotics, promoting the growth of good bacteria in your gut that’s essential for a healthy digestive system.

-2. Manage Stress Levels
+2. Manage Stress Levels to Improve Gut Health

 Chronic stress can have a massive impact on your digestive system due to the associated “fight or flight” response which decreases the blood flow to your digestive tract and reduces the secretion of digestive enzymes.
 If you want to take care of your physical well-being, then you have to make sure your mental wellness is under control too.
-Some excellent methods of stress reduction include mindfulness, meditation, and daily exercise.
+Some excellent methods of stress reduction include mindfulness, meditation, and daily exercise

-3. Target and Eliminate Possible Food Allergies
+3. Target and Eliminate Possible Food Allergies for Better Gut Health

 If you’re questioning whether you’re sensitive to a particular food, it’s worth trying an elimination diet to find out for sure.
 Try removing dairy, gluten, yeast, soy, corn, and eggs, from your diet for one or two weeks to see how your gut reacts and if your symptoms decrease (or disappear).
 This is a great way to get to the root cause of the issue if your symptoms are being triggered by a specific food.